HrithikMittal/ContextAPI-Reducer-Redux/README.md

 ## Contributing

 Contributions are more than welcome!
-Please check out the [contributing guide](./CONTRIBUTING.md).
+Please check out the [contributing guide](https://github.com/HrithikMittal/ContextAPI-Reducer-Redux/blob/master/Contributing.md).

+## Thanks

+Thank you for patient reading my writeup.
+It's been a wild ride while creating it.

+If you like this repo, you should [follow me on github](https://github.com/HrithikMittal) and [twitter](https://twitter.com/AdhikanshMittal)

+Shout out to Facebook Dev Team for the amazing Library.❤️